Democratic senator says House cohorts have 'gaps' in impeachment case - Local News 8

 “People can make up their mind with gaps in testimony, but I would like to see a full and complete picture.
 And we don’t have that because the President has refused to have his people come and testify and deliver documents,” he added.

-In the Senate, Jones has been among the more moderate members of his party, although Alabama itself is still considered overwhelmingly Republican — and the seat a top target for the GOP.
+Jones is among the more moderate members of his party in the Senate, although Alabama itself is still considered overwhelmingly Republican, and his seat is viewed as a top target for the GOP in 2020.
+A former prosecutor, Jones was elected to fill the Senate seat left open when Trump appointed Jeff Sessions to be attorney general, and his vote on impeachment is sure to be scrutinized in his reelection fight.

-A former prosecutor, Jones was elected to fill the Senate seat left open when Trump appointed Jeff Sessions to be attorney general.
+Last month, Sessions announced he will run to re-take his old seat, and repeatedly emphasized his strong support for Trump.

-The ensuing GOP primary to replace Sessions in 2017 saw former Alabama Chief Justice Roy Moore emerge victorious before accusations of sexual abuse derailed his already controversial bid.
-Moore has denied all wrongdoing.
+The House voted largely along party lines to impeach Trump last week.
+A Senate trial is expected to start next month, but House Democrats have held off on sending the two articles of impeachment, and appointing impeachment managers, to the Senate — saying they won’t do so until they see a “fair” structure for the trial.

-Come 2020, Jones will be especially vulnerable in this deeply red state.
-Last month, Sessions announced he will run to re-take his old seat.
+The Senate’s impeachment trial of Trump is likely to end with his acquittal since conviction would require 20 Republicans to side with Democrats.
+There’s no sign that any Republican senators are ready to vote to remove Trump from office.